 Content - Physical processes cause plates to move resulting in tectonic hazards.
 The impacts and responses to hazards, including earthquakes, volcanoes and tsunamis.

 Bigger Picture Questions -

-managed?
+How can tectonic hazards be managed?
 Why does wealth impact the severity of hazards?
 Why do some countries respond better than others to hazards?

 End of Year 9 Assessment